-Map Text fonts are available to mapping partners under the condition that these fonts are not modified and they are not going to be used for other projects.
+Map Text has confirmed that we will be able to make their fonts available to the mapping partners under the condition that these fonts are not modified and they are not going to be used for other projects.
 Once the new font file is loaded into ArcGIS, all of the labels should be compliant with the Guides and Specs.
-They are available on the MIP Web site (https://hazards.fema.gov) under News and Highlights.